Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: List of Algorithms in TRG

 \subsection{Graph Independent Local Truncation}

-Next, we describe the GILT procedure~\cite{hauru2018GILT} that aims to remove CDL-like tensors and it is shown in Algorithm~\ref{alg:GILT}.
+Next, we describe the GILT procedure~\cite{hauru2018GILT} that aims to remove CDL-like tensors.
+It is shown in Algorithm~\ref{alg:GILT}.
 It involves a local truncation $R$ that interrupts loop-like correlations.

-\begin{algorithmnofloat} {Graph Independent Local Truncation~\cite{hauru2018GILT}} \textbf{Inputs:} a subgraph of a tensor network, and an edge in the subgraph to truncate.
+\begin{algorithmnofloat} {Graph Independent Local Truncation~\cite{hauru2018GILT}} \textbf{Inputs:} a subgraph of a tensor network and an edge in the subgraph to truncate.

-\textbf{Outputs:} a truncation matrix $R$ to insert in the chosen edge, or equivalently, a pair of linear transformations $g_1$ and $g_2$, $R=g_1 g_2$ to apply to the legs of the adjacent tensors, that partially remove the local entanglements passing through the edge.
+\textbf{Outputs:} a truncation matrix $R$ to insert in the chosen edge, or equivalently, a pair of linear transformations $g_1$ and $g_2$, $R=g_1 g_2$ to apply to the legs of the adjacent tensors, which partially remove local entanglements passing through the edge.

 \textbf{Steps:}